Skip to navigation Skip to content

 Check that the customer is still eligible.
 The MOB will be restored, if eligible, from date paid to, plus one (DPT + 1).

-Is the customer still eligible for MOB?
+Has the customer provided all information required and is still eligible for MOB?

 Restoration and shortened reclaim process